This information explains what you can eat while you’re following a 2-gram sodium diet.

 - Marinate meat, chicken, or fish in balsamic vinegar, lemon juice, garlic, ginger, or other spices.

-- If you like spice, use hot peppers or hot sauce to season foods.
-Keep the amount of hot sauce to just a drop or 2, as it is high in sodium.
+- If you like spicy food, use hot peppers or hot sauce to season foods.
+Only use a small amount of hot sauce because it’s high in sodium.
+You can also add salt-free chili powder to foods.

 - Try salt-free spice mixes such as Mrs. Dash® and Lawry’s® Salt-Free 17 Seasoning.

-- Make your own blend of ground spices or try the recipes below.
+Make your own blend of ground spices or try these recipes:

 - 2 teaspoons of garlic powder